Copyright © 2005 CrystalClear Software, Inc -- Last Modified: $Date: 2005/09/28 13:40:25 $

 Some of the key issues with the current capabilities include:

-time_ttime_get and time_put facets
+and time_put

-tm is unspecified
+is unspecified

-The time_t type provided in the C standard has a beginning epoch of 1970-Jan-1
+type provided in the C standard has a beginning epoch of 1970-Jan-1

 00:00:00.
-For any application that needs to represent times prior to 1970 time_t is
+For any application that needs to represent times prior to 1970 time_t

 insufficient.
 Because of this, simple applications like representing birthdays cannot be